The consequences of tooth decay can be quite serious depending on how severe the decay is.

 If there is decay in the outermost layer (enamel), it is unlikely that one will feel any pain.
 Even as the decay moves inwards through the dentin, it is unlikely that any pain will be experienced.
-The decay needs to get pretty close to the nerve in order for the tooth to become symptomatic i.e. sensitivity to cold or sweets.
+The decay needs to get close to the nerve for the tooth to become symptomatic, i.e. sensitivity to colds or sweets.

-Once the decay is in close proximity to the nerve, symptoms become more severe i.e. sensitivity when the tooth is ‘tapped’, spontaneous pain and sensitivity to hot temperatures.
+Once the decay is near the nerve, symptoms become more severe i.e. sensitivity when the tooth is ‘tapped’, spontaneous pain and sensitivity to hot temperatures.

 The Consequences of Severe Decay

-Advanced decay can lead not only to tooth loss, but also;
+Advanced decay can lead not only to tooth loss but also to;

 1) Dental pain.